enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ward.md

 }
 ```

-Wards are defensive spells that are cast when you are target by a ploy.
+Wards are defensive spells that are cast when you are the target of a ploy.
 Your warding handler receives the glyph that is targeting you and a list containing the inputs the caster is passing to the glyph.
 The expected signature for a warding handler is the following: